AdS/CFT Correspondence with a 3D Black Hole Simulator

-We will now demonstrate the $\ads_3/\cft_2$ duality between the entanglement entropy of the 3D BTZ black hole simulator and of the 2D boundary CFT living on a circle with radius $l$.
-In the holographic context, the Ryu--Takayanagi formula suggests that the entanglement entropy of a region $A$ with a length $\xi$ on the boundary $\cft_2$ is given by the area of the minimal surface $\gamma_A$ in the $\ads_3$ spacetime that is attached to the two endpoints of region $A$~\cite{ryu_aspects_2006,ryu_holographic_2006}.
-In the presence of a generic black hole in $\ads_3$ spacetime, this holographic duality yields the entanglement entropy \be S^{\cft}(\beta,\xi)=\frac{c}{3}\ln\left[\frac{\beta}{\pi\epsilon} \sinh\frac{\pi \xi}{\beta}\right], \ee where $\epsilon$ denotes the UV cutoff, $c$ is the central charge and $\beta$ is inverse temperature \cite{ryu_aspects_2006,ryu_holographic_2006,Rangamani_2017}.
+In the holographic context, the Ryu--Takayanagi formula suggests that the entanglement entropy of a region $A$ with a length $\xi$ on the boundary $\cft_2$ is given by the area of the minimal surface $\gamma$ in the $\ads_3$ spacetime that is attached to the two endpoints of region $A$~\cite{ryu_aspects_2006,ryu_holographic_2006}, as shown in Fig. \ref{fig:EE}(a).
+In the presence of a black hole in $\ads_3$ spacetime, this holographic duality yields the entanglement entropy \be S^{\cft}(\beta,\xi)=\frac{c}{3}\ln\left[\frac{\beta}{\pi\epsilon} \sinh\frac{\pi \xi}{\beta}\right], \ee where $\epsilon$ denotes the UV cutoff, $c$ is the central charge and $\beta$ is inverse temperature \cite{ryu_aspects_2006,ryu_holographic_2006,Rangamani_2017}.
 Note that \eqref{eq:allS} has the same expression as the entanglement entropy of a thermal 2D CFT \cite{calabrese_entanglement_2004}.
-This holographic dual is therefore useful for determining spatial correlations at scales set by $\xi$ and thermal correlations set by $\beta$ in the bulk of the black hole by using the highly nonlocal correlations of the boundary CFT, or vice versa \cite{Aharony:2000aa,MAIELLA:2007aa,Cadoni2010}.
-We now specialise to the case of a BTZ black hole in the large mass, M, limit.
-In this semiclassical limit, the minimal surface $\gamma_A$ wraps the black hole horizon and the region $A$ covers almost all the boundary, such that it is conjectured to be given by $\xi\sim 2\pi l$ \cite{Susskind1998,Azeyanagi2008,Cadoni2010}.
-After fixing the boundary temperature to the BTZ Hawking temperature $\beta=T_H^{-1}$ and using Brown--Henneaux holographic formula $c=3l/(2G)$ \cite{Brown1986} that relates the bulk properties of the black hole with the central charge of the boundary, we can express the entanglement of the BTZ black hole as \be S^{\rm BTZ} = S^{\cft}(T_H^{-1},2\pi l). \ee In Fig.~\ref{fig:adscft}, we see that the entanglement entropy of the 3D BTZ black hole simulator and the entanglement entropy of the corresponding boundary $\cft_2$, dictated by \eqref{eq:holography}, align remarkably well in the semiclassical limit $r_h\gg l$, where \eqref{eq:Ham} is valid.
+We now specialize in the case of a BTZ black hole with a large mass, $M$.
+In this semiclassical limit, the minimal path, $\gamma$, is shown in Fig. \ref{fig:EE}(a).
+This path gives the bipartition of both the CFT in $A$ that wraps around the whole space and its trivial complement $B$ as well as of the black hole where $\cal{A}$ is the outside of the black hole and $\cal{B}$ is inside.
+As the CFT bipartition is trivial, including the whole boundary, the entropy, $S^{\cft}$, is purely thermal.
+On the other hand, the black hole entropy, $S^{\rm BTZ}$, probes the quantum correlations of its pure ground state across the horizon.
+We now fix the boundary temperature to the BTZ Hawking temperature, $\beta=T_H^{-1}$, and use the Brown-Henneaux holographic formula, $c=3l/(2G)$, \cite{Brown1986} that relates the bulk properties of the black hole with the central charge of the boundary.
+Taking the length scale of the boundary to be $\xi\sim 2\pi l$, we find that the thermal 2D CFT entanglement is given by $S^{\cft}(T_H^{-1},2\pi l)$ \cite{Susskind1998,Azeyanagi2008,Cadoni2010}.